Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It provides explicit guidance on using the debug parameter when the templates array is empty, telling the agent how to handle edge cases.
-However, it does not contrast with alternatives or explain when not to use the tool.
+The description provides explicit guidance on using the debug parameter when the templates array is empty, and explains the underlying data structure (embedded in base scaffolding).
+However, it does not explicitly say when NOT to use this tool or compare with alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.